 We have used peanut butter and crackers to get our little to eat something when he is not interested in food that day.

-For an added bonus you can try the pasta that is made out of veggies and add sauce to it and see if your little one likes it, I haven’t tried this yet but our son is a super picky eater so it is a toss up if he would eat it or not.
-Another thing I have noticed is that he is bored by his food sometimes, if offered something new he eats it right away.
+For an added bonus you can try the pasta that is made out of veggies and add sauce to it and see if your little one likes it, I started buying this kind of pasta recently and it doesn’t taste any different, our son ate it up.
+Another thing I have noticed is that he is bored by his food sometimes if offered something new he eats it right away.
 Your picky eater may not be picky and might actually be a bored eater so try new things and maybe it will work!

-Sometimes your toddler is excising independence so try to offer one meal with no other options, if they won’t eat save it for later and when they ask for food give them the same thing again.
-After a few times of this you may find that your little one isn’t as picky and eats what is given at meal time.
+Sometimes your toddler is exercising independence so try to offer one meal with no other options, if they won’t eat save it for later and when they ask for food give them the same thing again.
+After a few times of this, you may find that your little one isn’t as picky and eats what is given at mealtime.

 Other Suggestions For Your Picky Eater